Topics on this Page

 9- Any nails or screws that have come loose should be fixed an well as any other hardware on the deck

-10- remove leaves in fall asap or they may stain your deck surface because as they decompose they leave a chemical called Tannins, which is an astringent
+10- remove leaves in fall asap or they may stain your deck surface because as they decompose they leave a chemical called Tannins, which is a

 compound that stains the deck.